metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_parser_v1alpha2_manifest.md

 Optional:

-- `decoders` (Attributes List) Decoders are a built-in feature available through the Parsers file, each Parser definition can optionally set one or multiple decoders.
-There are two type of decoders type: Decode_Field and Decode_Field_As. (see [below for nested schema](#nestedatt--spec--decoders))
+- `decoders` (Attributes List) Decoders are a built-in feature available through the Parsers file, each Parser definition can optionally set one or multiple decoders.There are two type of decoders type: Decode_Field and Decode_Field_As. (see [below for nested schema](#nestedatt--spec--decoders))
 - `json` (Attributes) JSON defines json parser configuration. (see [below for nested schema](#nestedatt--spec--json))
 - `logfmt` (Map of String) Logfmt defines logfmt parser configuration.
 - `ltsv` (Attributes) LTSV defines ltsv parser configuration. (see [below for nested schema](#nestedatt--spec--ltsv))